zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 To resolve these conflicts run `bin/rails db:migrate` to regenerate the schema file.

-INFO: Newly generated Rails apps will already have the migrations folder included in the git tree, so all you have to do is be sure to add any new migrations you add and commit them.
+INFO: Newly generated Zoisite apps will already have the migrations folder included in the git tree, so all you have to do is be sure to add any new migrations you add and commit them.